-This article explains the PDCA cycle further developed by William Edwards Deming in a practical way.
-After reading you will understand the basics of this powerful problem solving tool.
+Deming PDCA Cycle: this article explains the Deming PDCA Cycle further developed by William Edwards Deming in a practical way.
+After reading you will understand the meaning, how do you apply it including principles of this powerful problem solving approach.
+Enjoy reading this article.

 This so-called Deming Cycle is a means of control to monitor the quality of changes and improvements within the organization.

 The PDCA cycle stands for the abbreviation of the four main steps in the cycle: Plan, Do, Check and (Re) Act.

 PDCA cycle is PDCA circle

 The PDCA model is based on the scientific method of proposing a change in a process and has a cyclic character, which safeguards continuous attention to quality improvement.

 After evaluation and possible adjustment, the process is restarted.
 The model is often used at an organisational level, but can also be used at an operational level.